c4mms/vrProject/README.md

 # Virtual Try-On E-Shop (Demo)
 ## Description
-This project is a web-based demo for an innovative e-commerce experience that allows users to **try on clothes in Virtual Reality** (VR) before purchasing.
+This project is a web-based demo for an innovative e-commerce experience that allows users to **see clothes in Virtual Reality** (VR) before purchasing.
 It combines a traditional online shopping layout with VR technology to enhance user engagement and shopping confidence.

 ![Screen](img/Screen_Demo.jpeg)